 From the terminal, you can also reach Villazon (15B, 2 hours) for the border crossing with Argentina, Potosi (50B, 7 hours) and La Paz (we didn't check the prices I'm afraid!).

 If you'd prefer the experience of Bolivian train, then you can reach Villazon (but seriously, just take the bus!) or Uyuni that way.
 There are only a few departures each week, so check the schedules carefully - this site gives an overview of the services and timetable but we can't confirm their accuracy.

 - For a small town which isn't that touristy, there are actually quite a few gringo-centric restaurants scattered around the centre - lots of pizza and pasta options in particular.
 For hostel cooking, your best bet is the market and the small shops outside it.

 - We stayed at Hostal Cnl.
 Pedro Arraya, which was a very basic family-run place, but it had a small kitchen (not a terribly good one) and basic wi-fi, both of which aren't easy to find in Bolivia's hostels.
 We paid 80B for a private double (toilet paper not included!).
 It's on Avenida Pedro Arraya, which is only a few minutes from the bus station (out the exit and turn right) and is on the same street as a few other hostels.
-Although there aren't many hostels available on-line, the most popular option if you would like to book in advance is is La Torre.
+Although there aren't many hostels available online, the most popular options if you would like to book in advance are La Torre or Hostal Butch Cassidy.